 - “It’s important to recognise we need to work with the sectors to ensure the work is done and enhance our infrastructure to maintain the economic health of the nation without compromising the public health.”
 (Michael Gove); and

 - There is a need "to keep the country running".
 (Matt Hancock)

-The decision to keep construction sites open in England is not welcomed by everyone and the Government has been accused of prioritising economics over public health (Andy Burnham).
+The decision to keep construction sites open in England is not welcomed by everyone and the government has been accused of prioritising economics over public health (Andy Burnham).
 In contrast to Westminster, the Scottish Government has confirmed that it is now advising construction sites to close (Nicola Sturgeon).
-In the face of such criticism, Robert Jenrick reiterated on the morning of Wednesday 25 March 2020 that work on construction sites can continue provided that the sites are being operated safety in adherence to Public Health England guidance (including, he said, the on-going need for removal of unsafe cladding from buildings (in the wake of the Grenfell Tower fire)).
+In the face of such criticism, Robert Jenrick reiterated on the morning of Wednesday 25 March 2020 that work on construction sites can continue, provided that the sites are being operated safely in adherence to Public Health England guidance (including, he said, the ongoing need for removal of unsafe cladding from buildings (in the wake of the Grenfell Tower fire)).